-Where appropriate, references have been made to other Grant Thornton International publications that provide more detailed information on the changes discussed in this publication.
+Where appropriate, references have been made to other Grant Thornton International Ltd publications that provide more detailed information on the changes discussed in this publication.
 A list of other recent guides is provided at the back of the publication.
-These publications can be obtained from your local IFRS contact or downloaded directly from our website using the links provided.
+These publications can be obtained from your local IFRS contact.

-Grant Thornton International Ltd December 2016
+Grant Thornton International Ltd

+December 2017